-Worried about travelling solo?
-In this post, I’m going to walk you through all of the things I do to help me feel safe as a solo female traveller.
+Worried about traveling solo?
+In this post, I’m going to walk you through all of the things I do to help me feel safe as a solo female traveler.

 I know when planning I worried not only about being safe but also about making sure my family know I’m safe.
 So, I want to share a few thoughts on safety for all my female adventurers out there who may be feeling apprehensive about their safety on the road.

 If you are travelling somewhere new do some serious research.
 Look at the crime statistics and check out the stats for assaults on women.
 When I did my hometown wasn’t much different from most of the places I was going, in a lot of cases, it was lower!
 Crime happens EVERYWHERE so put it into context.